 What are the minimum practicum requirements?

-The American Association of Colleges of Nursing requires the completion of a minimum of 1,000 hours of practicum experience spanning a MSN and DNP program.
+The American Association of Colleges of Nursing requires the completion of a minimum of 1,000 hours of practicum experience spanning an MSN and DNP program.
 The minimum number of practicum hours that must be completed as part of Gonzaga’s DNP program is 360 hours, even if a student enters the program having completed the required 1,000 hours of practicum.
-Practice hours in the DNP program are not direct care hours; rather, they are considered indirect care hours that are completed as part of the student’s scholarly project.
+Practice hours in the Post-Master’s DNP Program are not direct care hours; rather, they are considered indirect care hours that are completed as part of the student’s DNP project.

 Can I complete some of my practicum hours at my workplace?

-Students may complete practicum hours in the organizations in which they work.
-However, they cannot be precepted by a direct supervisor or complete practicum hours in the area of the organization where they are employed or during time on the job when being paid.
+You may complete practicum hours at your current workplace.
+However, you cannot complete practicum hours in the area of the organization where you are employed or during time on the job when being paid.
+Your preceptor cannot be a direct supervisor.